Many varieties of cheese can provide protein and other important nutrients, including mozzarella, blue cheese, and feta, among others.

 Most cheeses are a good source of protein and calcium, and some offer additional health benefits.
 In particular, certain cheeses may provide nutrients that promote gut health, aid weight loss, improve bone health, and decrease your risk of heart disease.

-However, as some cheese can be high in sodium or fat, it’s still worth keeping an eye on your intake.
+However, because some cheeses can be high in sodium and fat, it’s still worth keeping an eye on your intake.

 Overall, cheese can be a nutritious addition to a healthy, balanced diet.